kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 # Gene-level quantification (Step 4)

 All transcripts belonging to each gene are quantified across samples by using the featureCounts tool and this is made with bam files.
-After quantification, featureCounts generates an expression matrix in which each column represents individual sample, but each row represents individual gene.
+After quantification, featureCounts generate an expression matrix in which each column represents individual sample, but each row represents individual gene.

 ~$ featureCounts control1.bam control2.bam patient1.bam patient2.bam -a annotation_file.gtf -o names_of_output_file -g gene_id -T 6 -s 2 -Q 50 --verbose